 - Support evaluation of school-based programs and use adequate and appropriate outcome measures.

 The resources listed below provide information and tools that may be useful in developing your school or district programs and policies.
-Many of the organizations and sites listed include links to additional sites with information on other topics you might find useful as well.
+Many of the resources listed include web links to additional information.

-These sites include resources that address many aspects of school health policy related to asthma.
+These resources address many aspects of school health policy related to asthma.